uofa-cmput404/uofa-cmput404.github.io/content/labsignments/flask.md

     * It should return the new JSON representation of the 6th item inside of the 5th item inside of the outline.
 * `DELETE /outline/7/` should delete the 7th item inside of the root item.\
     * It should return the appropriate HTTP status code.
-* `PUT /authors/<author_id>` should create a new author.
-This is "logging in" though we don't require anything but a color, there's no username or password.
-* `GET /authors/<author_id>` should get a JSON representation of the author.

 In the JSON representation of the outline items, there must be an `id` key that gives the URL for the outline item.
-For example, `GET /outline/8/9` should return some JSON like:
+For example, `GET /outline/8/9/` should return some JSON like:

 ```js
 {